 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Heart disease: Anagrelide can cause an increased heart rate, a feeling of a racing or pounding heartbeat, swelling in the legs or ankles, and trouble breathing.
-People with heart disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Kidney problems: Anagrelide may affect the function of the kidneys for those who already have kidney problems.
 You and your doctor will need to decide whether you should take this medication based on the importance of the medication to your health.

 Liver disease: If you have a history of liver problems, your doctor should monitor your liver function closely while you are taking this medication.
 People with severe liver dysfunction should not take this medication.
-People with mild-to-moderate liver dysfunction should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have mild-to-moderate liver dysfunction, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Lung disease: Rarely, this medication has been associated with lung diseases, including allergic alveolitis, eosinophlic pneumonia, and interstitial pneumonitis.
 This may occur one week to several years after starting treatment with anagrelide.
 Talk to your doctor if you have any concerns.